VulcanJS/vulcan-docs/source/forms.md

 title: Forms
 ---

-The `nova:forms` package provides a `SmartForm` component that lets you easily generate new document and edit document forms.
+The `vulcan:forms` package provides a `SmartForm` component that lets you easily generate new document and edit document forms.

 ## Features